Forge a Samurai Knife at Asano Kajiya, a Distinguished Blacksmith's Workshop in Gifu

 Key Features

-・Challenge yourself as you spend a day making a knife at Asano Kajiya, a blacksmith's workshop near Gifu-Hashima Station — just one Shinkansen stop from Nagoya Station
+• Challenge yourself as you spend a day making a utility knife (approximately 20 cm long) at Asano Kajiya, a blacksmith's workshop near Gifu-Hashima Station — just one Shinkansen stop from Nagoya Station

-・Learn from master swordsmith Taro Asano, who has about 30 years of extensive experience in bladesmithing and holding lectures and workshops overseas
+• Learn from Taro Asano or a skilled apprentice who has inherited his 30 years of experience in bladesmithing and teaching both in Japan and abroad

-・Make a knife that is uniquely your own — the knife's finish will vary depending on factors such as the weather and even your disposition
+• Make a one-of-a-kind knife that is uniquely your own — the knife's finish will vary depending on factors such as the weather and even your disposition

 *This experience may be held in a mixed group depending on reservation status.